min2ha/ukwa-site/content/target/45183/index.en.md

   "subject": "Brexit"
 }

-# Farage at Trump rally: 'I wouldn't vote for Clinton if you paid me'

 Trump described Brexit as a bid for autonomy and drew parallels to his own campaign, declaring a Trump presidency would bring ‘American independence’